FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 **function** `deposit(uint blocknum, bytes txBytes)` </br>
 Sender can deposit Eth into the smart contract, which will become redeemable on the child chain. </br>
 `@param uint blocknum`: the current child chain block number </br>
-`@param bytes txBytes`: the transaction bytes of the deposit, which is an encoded list of 15 elements.
+`@param bytes txBytes`: the transaction bytes of the deposit, which is an RLP-encoded list of 15 elements

 **function** `startExit(uint256[3] txPos, bytes txBytes, bytes proof, bytes sigs)` </br>
 Begins the exit procedure for exiting a utxo on the child chain.
 The function checks that the inputs are valid, that this exit hasn't been finalized or challenged before, and that the sender has bonded funds to this exit.
 Then, it adds the exit to the priority queue. </br>